 Once we have a process in place for forecasting employee behavior, we must add a process for forecasting customer behavior.
 Customer surveys can provide us with the means to better understand our customers.
 One of the key pieces of information we can obtain directly from our customers is their overall satisfaction.
 Customer satisfaction has an impact on behavior.
 Even more importantly, we can also learn whether our customers plan to return and do business with us again.
 It takes less effort and money to keep the customers we have than it does to recruit new ones.
 Another piece of information customers can provide that broadens the scope of our forecast, is whether they will recommend us to others.
 This requires a high level of confidence in the consistency of a product or service.
 You put your own reputation at risk when you recommend a business to someone else.
 What if the person has a bad experience with it?

-A few months ago, a friend of mine recommended a restaurant to me.
+A few months ago, a vendor friend recommended a restaurant to our team.
 It was a small, locally owned restaurant located in a strip mall.
-My friend told me the restaurant was cozy, the food was excellent, and she had received great service.
-Not long after she made the recommendation, a vendor invited me to lunch and asked me to pick a restaurant.
-I suggested the restaurant my friend had recommended.
-When we arrived, we found the place to be cozy as my friend had said.
+The friend told us the restaurant was cozy, the food was excellent, and she had received great service.
+Not long after she made the recommendation, we invited a client to lunch.
+We suggested the restaurant our friend had recommended.
+When we arrived, we found the place to have a nice ambience, as we were told.
 We were invited to sit wherever we liked and chose a table in a quiet spot.
-Immediately a server came to ask what we would like to drink.
-Just a moment later, the vendor I was with looked down and saw something on the table and determined it looked like blood.
+Immediately, a server came to ask what we would like to drink.
+Just a moment later, the client looked down and saw something on the table and determined it looked like blood.
 “Surely, it isn’t….” we hoped.
-Then the vendor realized there was more than one spot.
+Then the client realized there was more than one spot.
 We decided to move to another table.
-The vendor decided to go wash her hands and after she returned from the restroom, I did the same.
-On the way back to our table, I noticed more drops on the floor.
+We all decided we would wash our hands.
+On the way back to our table, we noticed more drops on the floor.
 Another server came and brought our drinks and we made her aware of the situation.
 A few moments later, we heard her explain to someone who appeared to be a manager or perhaps one of the owners, that the server who initially had taken our drink order had cut himself, but was refusing to bandage the cut.
 At that point, we left the restaurant never to return.
-Now, I will think twice about patronizing a business recommended by this friend.
-I did tell her about the experience (later that same day), and she did not want to return to this restaurant either and I got the feeling that she will be hesitant to recommend places in the future.
+Now, we will think twice about patronizing a business recommended by our vendor friend.
+We did tell her about the experience (later that same day), and she she shared that she did not want to return to this restaurant either.
+And, we got the feeling that she will be hesitant to recommend places in the future.
 Bottom line, if our customers will recommend us to someone else, they have faith in our ability to consistently provide high quality services/products.

 - well qualified consultants (preferably people trained at the doctoral level in organizational theory, statistics, and research);